 Walking shoes come in many varieties.
 We reviewed walking shoes by type of shoe and have top picks lists for walking shoes of each type.
+What kind is right for you?
+Check our walking shoe guide.

 Fitness walkers with a neutral gait do well with a flat, flexible, lightweight shoe.
 These shoes should have just enough cushioning for comfort, but not so much as to make the shoes heavy.
 Very often, performance walking shoes are running designs that meet the needs of walkers.